Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 See what plans you qualify for in less than 2 minutes

-For real estate agents, home warranties aren't just a buyer perk — they're a strategic tool that can win listings, prevent deals from falling apart, and protect you from post-closing headaches.
-Understanding how to use them correctly can give you a measurable edge in any market.
+For real estate agents, home warranties aren't just a buyer perk.
+They're a strategic tool that can win listings, prevent deals from falling apart, and protect you from post-closing headaches.
+According to data cited by industry analysts, homes sold with a home warranty are about 16% more likely to close than those without one, and real estate agents use warranties as incentives that increase a home's appeal and help close deals faster.

-In this guide, you'll learn how top agents deploy home warranties at every stage of a transaction, which companies offer the best programs for real estate professionals in 2026, and what RESPA rules you absolutely must follow.
+In this guide, you'll learn how top agents deploy home warranties at every stage of a transaction, which companies offer the best programs for real estate professionals in 2026, and what RESPA rules you absolutely must follow under the CFPB's renewed enforcement focus.
 Whether you're representing buyers, sellers, or both, this is everything you need to know about home warranty realtor benefits.

 Key Pinch Points